Orange Unit: A Person-Centered Launch

 Broadening our Understanding of Creating

 Today’s Maker movements often emphasize a broader set of activities in the process of making something.
 While some of these spaces emphasize specific digital technologies, many others view this more broadly as craft-making.
-Bruce Sinclair considers how the work of engineering requires skills developed through rigorous, formal instruction in areas such as physics and mathematics and maintained through ongoing readings of published literature.
-Sinclair goes on to contrast this to crafting, which depends primarily on unwritten and on-the-job development of knowledge and manual skills, typically done in a broader community of practice.
+As Bruce Sinclair notes:

 Throughout U.S. history and continuing today, people of color and women have often been kept from educational opportunities, particularly in areas such as engineering, and more recently, computer science.
 And yet, hidden are the myriad ways elite occupations have been successfully done via these very same people while mainly white males are given the credit for the accomplishments made by the broader group of innovators, designers, and creators.